Europe, Middle East and Africa

 For more information on partnering with Habitat for Humanity through product donations, financial support or by mobilizing your employees as volunteers, please contact us.

-We are proud to have corporate partners like:
+We are proud partner with corporates like:

 Alabbar Enterprises, a parent company for a variety of Retail, F&B and Ecommerce franchise operations across the Middle East and Asia; along with Habitat for Humanity, have launched a three year partnership that provides clean and safe water for thousands of disadvantaged families in Zambia.
 The partnership started in 2014 and focuses on construction of water kiosks and water pumps, distribution of containers for transporting the water to homes, and education on water management.
 It is often the obligation of females, mostly young girls, to walk long distances for water, leading to higher rates of absenteeism from school.
 This project will empower these young girls by giving them the opportunity to pursue an education in order to improve their living conditions.